-The site will not have a significant amount of stormwater run-on, if any, as it is bordered on the east by Highway 89 and on the north by 6200 South.
-These existing improved areas have storm drain systems in place.
+The site will not have a significant amount of stormwater run-on as it is bordered on the east by Highway 89.
+The site slopes to the west in general.
+Other adjacent ground also tends to be sloped to the west in general.
 If any storm water does run on to the site, it will be treated with the same BMP's as stormwater falling directly on the site.
-As mentioned previously, the site generally drains to the south.
+As mentioned previously, the site generally drains gently to the west.
 Runon is anticipated to be very minimal in general.